GSI-Fing-Udelar/tectonic/docs/network_topology.md

 By default, `routing: no`.
 In this case, network traffic will be blocked between different subnetworks (either within the same instance or to other instances).
 All traffic within a subnetwork will be allowed.
 In other words, for two machines to be able to communicate they must be on the same subnetwork.

-If `routing: yes`, the enabled traffic depends on the rules specified in `traffic_rules` section.
-If no rules are specified, then only traffic within the same subnet is allowed, and all other traffic is denied (similar to the previous case).
+If `routing: yes`, the enabled traffic depends on the rules specified in `traffic_rules` section of the scenario [description file](https://github.com/GSI-Fing-Udelar/tectonic/blob/feature/routing_trafficrules/docs/description.md).
+If no rules are specified, then only traffic within the same subnet is allowed, and all other traffic is denied (similar to the `routing: no` case).
 Otherwise, traffic is enabled according to the rules specified in the scenario description.
-With routing enabled and the correct traffic rules, it is possible for two machines on the same instance to communicate even though they are on different subnetworks.
+With routing enabled and the correct traffic rules, it is possible for two machines of the same instance to communicate even though they are on different subnetworks.

-The `routing` option has the following behavior:
+For technical differences between platforms, the `routing` option has the following behavior:
   - In Docker it always has the value `no`.
 Therefore, routing is not possible on this platform.
   - In Libvirt it can take the value `yes` or `no`, at the user's discretion.
   - In AWS it always has the value `yes`.